-Chain The filter table contains a number of built-in chains and may include user- defined chains.
+Chain The filter table contains a number of built-in chains and may include user-defined chains.
 The built-in chains are called according to the type of packet.
 User-defined chains are called when a rule which is matched by the packet points to the chain.
-Each table has a set of built-in chains classified INPUT - For packets coming into the box itself. • FORWARD - For packets being routed through the box. • OUTPUT - For locally-generated packets.
+Each table has a set of built-in chains classified as follows: INPUT - For packets coming into the box itself.
+FORWARD - For packets being routed through the box.
+OUTPUT - For packets being routed through the box. • OUTPUT - For locally-generated packets.